 - Co-bedding does not increase the risk of SIDS according to several research studies, despite reports of increased risk.

-- Many cultures choose to co-bed out of necessity rather than luxury.
+- Many cultures choose to co-bed out of necessity rather than a luxury.

 - Co-bedding does not have to mean baby is sleeping between mom and dad.